micronDLA/SDK/docs/Codes.md

 **numbatch**: the number of batch to be processed, returned as an int

-**freq**: the FWDNXT inference engine's frequency, returned as an int
+**freq**: the Micron DLA hardware's frequency, returned as an int

-**maxcluster**: the maximum number of clusters in FWDNXT inference engine, returned as an int
+**maxcluster**: the maximum number of clusters in Micron DLA hardware, returned as an int

 **maxfpga**: the maximum number of FPGAs available, returned as an int